imjackson/dotfiles/README.md

 exit
 ```

-**Make sure you exit the root sebssion before doing anything else in your
+**Make sure you exit the root session before doing anything else in your
 terminal!**

 Use `chsh` to change the default shell.